What do I bring on my trip?

 Question: Can we bring some beer?
 Answer: Yes, you can drink alcohol while fishing with us.
 You must bring your own.
 If you become intoxicated to the point you are a safety hazard, that can end your trip.
 Not to mention, you have to get home somehow because driving is not an option.

 Do not bring illegal drugs.
-365 Charters vessels and licensed guides are subject to boarding and inspection the United States Coast Guard, Fish & Game, and all local law enforcement.
+Ridge to River Outdoors & 365 Charters vessels and licensed captains are subject to boarding and inspection the United States Coast Guard, Fish & Game, and all local law enforcement.
 If you have prescription medication in a labeled prescription bottle, that is acceptable.